By OCC Staff

-Houghton College sits on the Allegheny Plateau, on the site of the former Caneadea Indian Reservation (early 1800s).
-Close by are the Portage Falls and Letchworth State Park, a popular (and notable) State Park.
+Houghton College sits on the Allegheny Plateau, on the site of the former Caneadea Indian Reservation Close by are the Portage Falls and Letchworth State Park, a popular State Park.
 Founded in 1883 by Willard Houghton, a local farmer who felt a call to “fix up the world” for Jesus Christ, Houghton College was launched under the care of the Wesleyan Methodist Connection.
 The College received its permanent charter in 1927; it achieved accreditation in 1935.

 7. Emmanuel College

-Emmanuel College is set in Franklin Springs, Georgia on a spacious, 150 acre rural campus amid the mountains of northeastern Georgia, not far from the Chattahoochee National Forest between Atlanta and Charlotte.
+Emmanuel College is set in Franklin Springs, Georgia on a spacious, 150 acre rural campus. amid the mountains of northeastern Georgia, not far from the Chattahoochee National Forest.
 George Floyd Taylor opened the doors of Franklin Springs Institute in 1919.
 The school shut down temporarily in 1931 due to the Depression, but reopened 2 years later as a high school and junior college.
 The school was given its current name in 1939.
 Emmanuel College is dedicated to intellectual, physical and spiritual growth within the context of a liberal arts education and an environment of Christian concern.
 A genuine devotion to the Creator enhances the acquisition of knowledge, for “a true understanding of all things must involve knowledge of His revealed purposes.”

 6. Westmont College

-Westmont College is located in Montecito, California, not far Santa Barbara, on 125 acres of suburban splendor near Los Padres National Forest.
+Westmont College is located in Montecito, California, not far Santa Barbara, on 125 acres near Los Padres National Forest.
 The school was founded as the Bible Missionary Institute in 1937 by Ruth Kerr, owner of the Kerr Glass Manufacturing Company.
-It became the Western Bible College in 1939 and then was given its current moniker in 1940.
+It became the Western Bible College in 1939 and then was given its current name in 1940.
 In 1945, the campus was moved to its present location.